KimmyN17/WebAppraisal/docs/README.md

         `SECRET_KEY=INSERT SECRET KEY HERE WITHOUT QUOTES`
     `DATABASE_URL=postgres://postgres:postgres@db:5432/postgres`

-3. Run the following command from the top project directory: docker-compose run web python manage.py migrate
+3. Run the following command from the top project directory: docker-compose up --build
-4. After it is complete, run the following command to build the docker container: docker-compose up --build
+4. After it is complete, run the following command: docker-compose run web python manage.py migrate (note, if you ran the last command in a cmd prompt, you won't be able to type in your command.
+Open up another command prompt and run the command from the project directory)
 5. If you see `Starting development server at http://0.0.0.0:8000/` you are able to run the webapp locally!
 Open up the docker desktop app and you should now see "webappraisal" as a selection.
 Click on the dropdown, and hover over the "webappraisal_web_1" app.
 Click on the first button that is shown on the right, and it should take you to the WebAppraisal login page if successfull.
 You can also access the webpage by going to localhost:8000 in your browser.

 ### Running in Production Environment